 We are very proud of our film studies graduates and Rebellion crew members, Howard Jones (camera trainee) and Iseult Timmons Ward (assistant production coordinator).

-Please also see following podcast: Rebellion creator Colin Teevan talks to Fionn Davenport, Laurence Mackin and Ruth Barton of the Department of Film Studies about bringing the women and men of 1916 to life on screen, and the perils of producing period drama:
+following podcast: Rebellion creator Colin Teevan talks to Fionn Davenport, Laurence Mackin and Ruth Barton of the Department of Film Studies about bringing the women and men of 1916 to life on screen, and the perils of producing period drama: